 The only reason I gave this trivet a second look was because it was listed as “brass”.
 Then the lettering along the bottom bar caught my eye: GUOOF.
 A quick Google search revealed that was an acronym for Grand United Order of Odd Fellows.

-I was the only bidder and purchased it for $39.99 + shipping.
+I won this eBay auction.
 When I received the trivet and checked it with a magnet, I found it was actually cast iron with a worn, gold wash and some light rust on the reverse.
 Today it remains in the condition I received it because I haven’t wanted to scrub or oven “season” it and risk losing the gold wash or the original dark paint on the jacket sleeves.
 It measures 6 1/2″ long x 4 1/4″ wide and weighs 15 5/8 ounces.
 It is unsigned on the reverse, without feet.

 Grand United Order of Odd Fellows (GUOOF) horseshoe plaque trivet.